-Washington is a city that takes ambition to near-psychotic levels.
-Amid this culture of professional strivers, I blush to admit that when I get frustrated at work and find myself rage-muttering my lists of reasons to stay or go, “No more beers with the guys” is not the afterthought it should be for a true D.C. go-getter but one of the top three factors that keep me from bolting to other pastures.
+Washington takes ambition to near-psychotic levels.
+Amid this culture of professional strivers, I blush to admit that when I get frustrated at work and find myself rage-muttering my lists of reasons to stay or go, “No more beers with the guys” is not the afterthought it should be for a true D.C. go-getter but one of the top three factors that keep me from bolting.

 I tell myself that I could change jobs and still come back for happy hours.
-But I’ve seen how that goes, with colleagues who’ve left.
+But I’ve seen how that goes.
 It doesn’t pan out.
 There’s a bond created by what you go through every day.
-Maybe more so in cause-driven work, but I suspect this would be the case most places, even when the bulk of office experiences seem rote and insubstantial.
+Maybe more so in cause-driven work, but I suspect it’s the case most places, even when the bulk of office experiences seem insubstantial.
 Passive-aggressive emails and constant meetings and stressful workloads may be universal, but they are also particular; every dysfunctional workplace is dysfunctional in its own way.
-Those who leave can return only as curious interlopers, no longer embeds but tourists, and while we may be happy to see them and hear what they’ve moved onto, they are no longer us.
+Those who leave can return only as interlopers, no longer embeds but tourists, and while we may be happy to see them and hear what they’ve moved onto, they are no longer us.

 We will never do this, of course.
 It is a fantasy, what my beer buddies jokingly refer to as “sweet drunk talk.”
-Actually owning a bar would be work, and that would make the bar our second place, forcing us to find a new third place, and likely forcing us also to find new companionship, as we would probably quickly wish to murder one another.
+Actually owning a bar would be work, and that would make the bar our second place, forcing us to find a new third place, and likely new companionship, as we would quickly wish to murder one another.

 What we really mean is that we would like to own our third place, so we could come and go as we like, drinking the beers that we like, making the jokes that we find hilarious, listening to the music that comforts us and ignoring the trio of 20-somethings who keep glancing over at us, as though they know us from somewhere.